 With respect to credit institutions, the Bank Recovery and Resolution Directive (BRRD) was implemented in Austria through the Austrian Recovery Bank and Resolution Act (Sanierungs- und Abwicklungsgesetz – BaSAG), which came into force in January 2015.
 The resolution process of former Hypo Alpe-Adria-Bank was the first to take place in Austria under this regime.

-Apart from the options provided by the Restructuring Act (as discussed previously), entities that are not insolvent but that are having financial difficulties can apply for statutory restructuring of their business under the Business Reorganisation Act (Unternehmensreorganisationsgesetz).
-However, the Business Reorganisation Act is effectively “dead law”, as entities do not make use of this.
+Apart from the options provided by the Restructuring Act, entities that are not insolvent but are having financial difficulties can apply for statutory restructuring of their business under the Business Reorganisation Act (Unternehmensreorganisationsgesetz).
+However, the Business Reorganisation Act is effectively “dead law” as entities do not make use of this.

 Austrian law previously did not provide a legal framework for out-of-court restructuring proceedings, and preliminary mandatory and consensual restructuring negotiations were not provided for in the Insolvency Act until the implementation of the Restructuring Act.
 However, Austrian restructuring practice already provided, to a large extent, an out-of-court restructuring approach, which inherited some of the cornerstones of the new Restructuring Act.
-Due to the fact that the new Restructuring Act has only been effective since July 2021, there is no relevant evidence to what extent this new law will be used either entirely or in a complementary manner, for example, with respect to the simplified procedure limited to financial creditors.
+Due to the fact that the new Restructuring Act has only been effective since July 2021, there is no relevant evidence of the extent to which this new law will be used (either entirely or in a complementary manner), for example, with respect to the simplified procedure limited to financial creditors.